 3D objects in Isadora

-3d Renderer(the 'virtual stage' actor has replaced the '3d Renderer' in version V2.x).
-The workflow has been - working with simple objects (rock crystal forms) in the 3d editing software 'Blender' (http://www.blender.org/about/) - apply a 'material' and a 'texture' before exporting single objects in .3ds format.
+3d Renderer(update: Virtual Stage actor has replaced the '3d Renderer' in version V2.x).
+The workflow has been - working with simple objects (3D rock crystal forms) in the modeling software Blender (http://www.blender.org/about/) - apply a 'material' and a 'texture' before exporting single objects in .3ds format for use in Isadora.
 The 'texture' as a bitmap image (.jpg) assigned to the object in Blender needs to be saved to the same folder as the exported .3ds file or Isadora will not be able to link the two files causing an error message.
 The length of the file name needs to be kept very short.
 For me, a couple of times Isadora created an error message asking for a truncated file name.
-For example, using a texture image file I created in Photoshop called 'texture_01.jpg', generated an error message asking for the file 'texture_01jp' or similar.
+For example, using a texture image file I created in Photoshop called 'texture_01.jpg', generated an error message asking for the file 'texture_01jp' or similar and there is no way to relink the file with Isadora.
 Keeping the image file name very short helped to avoid the error.

 It is useful that Isadora can override the texture image file linked to the .3ds object assigned in the 3d software.
 This allows any image or video stream from another actor to be used with the .3ds object in Isadora.
-When Isadora recognises a linked 'texture' image the .3ds object can have a video or image assigned to its surface via the '3d player' actor input called 'texture map' a video stream from another actor can be linked.
+When Isadora recognises an external linked 'texture' image (the one assigned in 3D software before import to Isadora) the 3D player object can have a video or image replace the external image and assign a new texture to its surface via the 3d player actor input called 'texture map'.
+In this way an image file or a video stream from another actor can become the new 'texture map'.
 You can also use transparency in a .psd image file.
 I created image files using the gradient tools in Photoshop allowing a gradient opacity with feathered transparent areas.
-This translated to a translucent/ see-through .3ds object in Isadora.
-If the .3ds object does not have a 'texture' assigned in 3d editing software it will display with a base material, but will not display the content of video and images assigned through its 'Texture Map' input.
+This translated to a translucent/ see-through 3D player object in Isadora.
+If the .3ds object does not have a 'texture' assigned in 3d editing software it will display with a base material in Isadora, but will not display the content of video and images assigned through the 3D Player 'texture map' input in Isadora.

-There is an obvious processing overhead using these actors to build a scene.
+There is a processing overhead using these actors to build a scene.
 Any sophistication - particularly if your expectation is any advanced specular rendering, shading or multi element 3d scenes - will require careful planning, culling and compromising.
 Sometimes it is the limitations that push us in new directions.

 Thanks for the in-depth report.
 This is a perfect blog post actually!Do you have any screen recordings of the output?
 I am interested in the image of the right; looks like a skeleton tracking/kinect body?